apollographql/apollo-client/docs/source/basics/setup.md

 <h2 id="installation">Installation</h2>

-To get started with Apollo and React, you will need to install a few packages from npm or use the `apollo-client-preset` package.
+To get started with Apollo and React, you will need to install a few packages from npm or use the [`apollo-client-preset`](https://www.npmjs.com/package/apollo-client-preset) package.

-> If you are getting started with Apollo Client, we reccomend using the preset package.
+> If you are first getting started with Apollo Client, the preset package is a quick and easy way to try it out!

 ```bash
 # installing the preset package and react integration